petaverse-cloud/pv-docs-site/docs/petority/devices/unbinding.md

 	Tap **User** > **Device** to access your list of connected devices.
 3. Select the Device to Unbind:

-	From the list of devices, choose the specific device you want to unbind.
+	From the list of devices, choose the specific device you want to unpair.
 4. Access Device Details:

     Click on the **selected** device to access its detailed information.
-5. Initiate Unbinding:
+5. Initiate Unpairing:

-    Look for an option labeled **Unbind**.
+    Look for an option labeled **Unpair**.
 Click on this option.
-6. Confirm Unbinding:
+6. Confirm Unpairing:

-	The system will prompt you to confirm whether you want to unbind the device.
-Once confirmed, the device will be unbound from your pet in the Petority app.
+	The system will prompt you to confirm whether you want to unpair the device.
+Once confirmed, the device will be unpair from your pet in the Petority app.

 **Tips:**
-+ Make sure **Bluetooth** is **turned on** and your phone is **connected** to a **2.4GHz** WLAN.
++ Make sure **Bluetooth** is **turned on** and your phone is **connected** to a **2.4GHz** WiFi.
 + Charge the Docker using the provided **USB** cable, **Align the magnets** to **attach** the Tag and Docker.
 + Keep your phone as **close** to the hardware device as possible.
-Once you've completed these steps, the device will **no longer** be associated with your pet.
+Once you've completed these steps, the device will **no longer** be bound with your pet.